 - Capitalism successfully delivers the goods.

 - Capitalism is invincible.

-One mistake of The Communist Manifesto (which this post borrows heavily from!) was to accept these claims.
+One mistake of The Communist Manifesto (which this four field manifesto borrows heavily from!) was to accept these claims.
 The first chapter reads like a paean to the bourgeoisie, crediting them with a thoroughgoing revolution and transformation in every aspect of life:

 The bourgeoisie, during its rule of scarce one hundred years, has created more massive and more colossal productive forces than have all preceding generations together.
 Subjection of Nature’s forces to man, machinery, application of chemistry to industry and agriculture, steam-navigation, railways, electric telegraphs, clearing of whole continents for cultivation, making river-traffic possible, whole populations conjured out of the ground–what earlier century had even a presentiment that such productive forces slumbered in the lap of social labour?
 (66)

 Fairy Tale of Capitalist Triumph and Inevitability

 Marx and Engels portray capitalism as a revolutionary and inevitable force, and then communism as a further inevitable revolution.
 Later, when in the reflective-historical mode of the Eighteenth Brumaire of Louis Bonaparte, Marx was much more circumspect about the influences of past traditions, the complexities of class analysis, and the non-inevitability of historical transformations.
 (See Class Theory or Class Analysis?
 A Reexamination of Marx’s Unfinished Chapter on Class.)